aleksandrasd/python_homework_1/README.md

 Requirements:

-* Code should not use packages other than from [Standard Python library](https://docs.python.org/3/library/index.html);
+* Code should not use packages other than Pydantic and packages from [Standard Python library](https://docs.python.org/3/library/index.html);
 * Code should be **abstract** and **extendable**.

 > [!NOTE]